microsoft/go-infra/cmd/git-go-patch/README.md

 ## Init submodule and apply patches with a fresh clone

-`git go-patch apply` understands how to set up a repo's submodules, so you can use it to make it easy for a dev to look at your fork's modifications after a fresh clone:
+`git go-patch apply` understands how to set up the patched submodule, so there's no need to run `git submodule [...]` commands after a fresh clone or checkout:

 ```sh
 git clone https://example.org/my/project proj